weberlab-hhu/Helixer/docs/training.md

 # Training example

-We set up a working example with a limited amount of data.
+We will set up a working example with a limited amount of data.
-For this, we will utilize the GeenuFF database in located at `example/three_algae.sqlite3` to generate a training, validation and testing dataset and then use those to first train a model and then to make gene predictions with Helixer.
+For this, we will process species for each of training, validation and testing.
+We will preprocess each species with GeenuFF, and then write to h5 files containing the numerical matrices that will be directly used during training.

 ### Generating training-ready data